Greenjacket-nomad/personal-plan/README.md

 - **Visual Progress Tracking:** See your journey at a glance with burndown charts, completion metrics, and time analytics
 - **Resource Organization:** Manage hundreds of learning resources with tags, filters, and search
-- **Flexible Architecture:** Adaptable to any curriculum structure through YAML configuration
+- **Dynamic Structure:** Fully database-driven curriculum structure with drag-and-drop Kanban board
 - **Production-Ready:** Built with scalability and maintainability in mind

 The application evolved from a simple SQLite-based tracker to a robust PostgreSQL-powered system with advanced features like file attachments, journaling, activity logging, and comprehensive reporting.